Emotions (Mariah Carey song): Composition

 "Emotions" is a "new-disco" song with a "moderate dance tempo" of 116 beats per minute.
-Carey's vocal range spans four octaves and four semitones on the track, from C3 to E7, with the highest note being sung with arpeggios.
+Carey's vocal range spans five octaves and five semitones on the track, from B2 to G7, with the highest note being sung with arpeggios.

 It was later publicly revealed that the track borrowed from Maurice White's "Best of My Love", written for the band The Emotions.
 This situation led to an out-of-court settlement between both sides.

 Music videos and remixes

-The single's music video, directed by Jeff Preiss, features Carey and friends with exotic animals while partying and having fun around town in New York City.
+"Emotions" received a music video directed by Jeff Preiss, with production by Joanna Mattingly, and executive production by Debbie Samuelson.
+It was filmed in black and white and features Carey and friends with exotic animals while partying and having fun around town in New York City.
 The video was desaturated but still maintains various color tints, which change from brown to red to blue and so forth.
-On July 31, 2020, the music video was re-released in a remastered form, in HD quality.

 David Cole and Robert Clivillés created the main remix of "Emotions", known as "Emotions" (12" Club Mix).
 Although Carey did not re-record her vocals for it, she added a new gospel-style intro before the song's dance portion.
 This new intro was used when she performed "Emotions" on MTV Unplugged in 1992, as well as at some later concerts.
 A music video was created using the 12" club mix, but only slight changes in editing differentiate it from the video for the original version.
 The remix was later featured on Carey's 2003 remix album The Remixes.

 Canadian rapper Drake sampled the song's 12" Club Mix version in the song "Emotionless" from his 2018 album Scorpion.
 On July 31, 2020, along with the celebration of the 30th anniversary of her debut studio album Mariah Carey, as well as Carey celebrating 30 years in the music industry, she released the song as a five track extended play, titled Emotions EP, which contains some remixes from both the US and European CD maxi singles.